 But I have to say that what goes on in "Off the Rails" is curious enough to keep you watching even if you don't quite follow the merry dance it leads you on.
 Yes I did say merry dance because we have revelations concerning Mark and Nicole's relationship, revelations when it comes to who is behind the social media accounts, murky motives for people's actions and various characters who raise your suspicions over whether they are as nice as they seem.
 Of course many of these elements are nothing out of the ordinary but here the combination of them works.
-I am not going to explain actually what goes on because this is a movie with "a-ha" moments but I will say that there is enough of it to keep you watching and wondering whether any suspicions you may have are right or not.
+I am not going to explain what actually goes on because this is a movie with "a-ha" moments but I will say that there is enough of it to keep you watching and wondering whether any suspicions you may have are right or not.

 As for the acting, well like with so many TV movies what you get in "Off the Rails" is the combination of forgettable characters played by an attractive collection of actors.
 But what I will also say is that Hannah Barefoot does enough to give Nicole some angst over her past but mixed with a desperate need to know which helps to make her interesting.
 At the same time Thomas Beaudoin gives Mark that element of tall, dark and dangerous which raises your suspicions about him right from the word go.